Graduate Medical Education

 Participation:

-• Perform a minimum of FIVE scanning shifts per week of rotation averaged over the total rotation time.Each scanning shift will take place in the St. Luke’s Anderson Emergency Department and should be at least four hours long.You will have flexibility when scheduling scanning shifts, however it is expected that you scan when Ultrasound Faculty is working clinically.
+• Perform a minimum of FOUR scanning shifts per week of rotation averaged over the total rotation time.Each scanning shift will take place in the St. Luke’s Anderson Emergency Department and should be at least four hours long.You will have flexibility when scheduling scanning shifts, however it is expected that you scan when Ultrasound Faculty is working clinically.

 • Attend mandatory Quality Assurance video review (QA) sessions.
 These are held once a week, usually on Friday mornings.
 You will receive a confirmatory email or text message prior to QA day, schedule is usually discussed at the beginning of the week to ensure everyone can attend.These sessions are important opportunities to discuss pathology, evidence-based practices and to get feedback on scans done during the week.